Caversham, New Zealand: Caversham Project

+In 2002, an exhibition at the Otago Settlers Museum acknowledged the project.

 Governance

 In its formative days, the Caversham Road Board administered Caversham.
 This organisation served as a council for Caversham until May 1877, when it became a borough.
 The borough of Caversham, which existed until November 1904, took in a far larger area than the current suburb, including much of Saint Clair, South Dunedin, Kew, and Kensington, and stretched to the Pacific coast in the south and Otago Harbour in the east.
 The names of several of the borough's mayors are commemorated in streets within the former borough, among them Robert Rutherford, William Bridgman, and Thomas Kay Sidey.

 The Dunedin City Council currently administers Caversham.